BartMassey/ttt-bench/README.md

   `rustc`: could be real, could be an artifact of the benchmark setup being taken advantage of by LLVM.

-* Java[100]: Compiled with Oracle `javac` with `-O`.
-The 100-iteration timing loop amortizes away much of the startup cost and gives time for the Hotspot JIT to kick in.
+* Java[Oracle100]: Compiled with Oracle `javac` with `-O`.

-* Java[10]: Run with a 10-iteration timing loop for
+* Java[Oracle1]: Run with a 1-iteration timing loop for
   comparison purposes.
+A 100-iteration timing loop amortizes away much of the startup cost and gives time for the Hotspot JIT to kick in.

+* Java[OpenJDK100]: Compiled with OpenJDK `javac` with `-O`.

 * Go: Compiled with Golang (gc) via "go build".
 Test version previously compiled with gccgo was much slower.